madhab452/csvtosql/README.md

 # madhab452/csvtosql

-csvtosql is a cli tool to convert csv data to sql db tables, Oftentimes we have to work with data in Excel because product owner and users are more comfortable with excel.
-But, for a developer like me feel more comfortable to run sql queries.
-This will automate your data migration from excel to sql.
+csvtosql is a CLI tool designed to simplify the data migration process from Excel to SQL databases.
+Often, product owners and users prefer working with Excel, while developers like myself find it more efficient to perform queries on SQL databases.
+By automating the conversion of CSV data, which can be exported from Excel, into SQL database tables, csvtosql ensures a seamless and efficient data transfer process, making it both simple and elegant for developers to use.

 ## How to use it?
 Download the latest binary from releases and use this tool.